oozoofrog/CuckooAlert/README.md

 Sorry.

-May be later.
+*Umm, May be later*.
 But, not now.

 This is do with swizzle and make UIAlertController with presentViewController seems to old UIAlertView.